What is a cover letter?

 Where do I start?

-For sample cover letters please see the Resource Library on Advantage.
+For sample cover letters please see the Document Library under the Resources tab on Advantage.

 Cover letters should be no longer than three or four paragraphs.
 The goal is to get an interview and the cover letter is your first opportunity to ‘toot your own horn’.
 You are the only one who can do this in a manner that is clear, concise and with confidence.